 Carb cleaner vs. WD40 is commonly compared.
 If you’re wondering if you can use WD40 instead of carb cleaner, yes, alternatively, WD40 can be used to clean all the holes in your carburetor.
 However, WD40 will be more effective if you make use of its pressurized value.

 In lieu of this?
 Can you use WD40 to clean the carburetor?
-WD40 is aerosolized and applicable to almost all carburetor types due to its swift-acting carb cleaner that uses a solvent formula to erase any hardened carbons.
+WD40 is aerosolized and suitable for almost all carburetor types, thanks to its quick-acting carb cleaner, which uses a solvent formula to remove any hardened carbon deposits.

 What can be used instead of carb cleaner?

-If you are asking what can I use instead of carb cleaner, Brake cleaner is another option in contrast to carburetor cleaner.
-It is safe to use on the carburetor and is figured to break down oil and grime just as carburetor cleaners are.
+If you are asking what I can use instead of carb cleaner, Brake cleaner is another option, unlike carburetor cleaner.
+It is safe to use on the carburetor and is designed to break down oil and grime just as carburetor cleaners are.
 However, you should consider the difference between these two solvent cleaners before using brake cleaner as a substitute for carb cleaners.

 Conclusions